hustlzp/permission/README.rst

 ~~~~~~~~

 Let's say we need to build a forum with Flask.
-And only the topic creator and administrator user can edit a topic:
+Only the topic creator and administrator user can edit a topic:

 First let's define rules::